tlevine/dada.pink/stuff/when-i-have-a-house/index.md

 * One pair of socks
 * One long-sleeved shirt
 * One pair of leggings
+* One pair of slippers or house shoes
 * A larger stiff envelope containing
   * My passport
   * My birth certificate, and any